 “She called me about two weeks before I was to begin to see if I were coming and I said, ‘Oh yes.’
 She told me to get my paperwork in.”
 Her novice class in 1950 had 25 women, one of the largest ever.

-During her 65 years as a sister, she has been a teacher, principal, a director of religious education and a supervisor of religious education at the diocesan level.
-She was associate director of the Mount Saint Joseph Conference and Retreat Center (1991-2007) and is one of the founding team members of the Spiritual Direction Training Program at the Center.
-She is the spiritual adviser for Cursillo, and since 2005 has ministered at Brescia University in Owensboro, Ky., first in the spiritual component of the ministry formation program, and since 2009, as the administrative assistant in the theology department.
+During her 72 years as a sister, she has been a teacher, principal, a director of religious education and a supervisor of religious education at the diocesan level.
+She was associate director of the Mount Saint Joseph Conference and Retreat Center (1991-2007) and was one of the founding team members of the Spiritual Direction Training Program at the Center.
+She served as the spiritual adviser for Cursillo, and ministered at Brescia University in Owensboro, Ky., first in the spiritual component of the ministry formation program, and then as the administrative assistant in the theology department.

 “One of my many blessings as an Ursuline Sister was being sent to missions in Nebraska, Kentucky and New Mexico, where I experienced people of different races, religions and cultures,” Sister Elaine said.
 “My mind, my spirit and my openness to all of life was broadened.
 In my spare time I love volunteering at the RiverPark Center where I am also culturally enriched by attending Broadway shows, the Owensboro Symphony, plays and concerts of various kinds.
 My favorite quote is, ‘To live life to the fullest.’
 That is what being an Ursuline Sister has allowed me to do.”